-The Scrivener project format is cross-platform compatible.
+The Scrivener project format is fully cross-platform compatible.
 There will never be a need to convert or export your project if all you wish to do is work on another computer.
-If you use a Mac at home and a netbook on the go, you should have no problem copying the project back and forth between computers as necessary.
+No conversion is necessary, and all platforms can work off of the same source file (at different times; no project should ever be opened more than once simultaneously).
+If you use a Mac at home and a Windows laptop on the go, you should have no problem copying the project back and forth between computers as necessary.

-Lastly, since many are interested in doing so, storing a project on Dropbox or a similar service that promises to keep files up to date between computers automatically is something you can do.
-It can be done, but you should read the corresponding knowledge base article.
+If you are planning to share a project between computers using a cloud-sync service you should read the corresponding knowledge base article.
 It contains valuable tips for mitigating the risks associated with allowing a third-party program detailed access to the project's internal files.

 To edit your Scrivener projects on the iOS version, please follow the instructions provided in the tutorial project that comes with Scrivener for iOS.
 If you run into problems, we have comprehensive instructions available here: